Our house continues t expand and contract as our three children move in and out of our house for pending job offers, grad school and work schedules.

-I surprised him with a corner office using an existing desk and a few furniture tweaks!
+I surprised him with an office using an existing desk and a few furniture tweaks!

 And, yet I did not want to share a work/office space with my husband.
 I told him we (me) each needed a floor between us when we both work from home.

 I was not ready to give up a child’s bedroom for a part-time home office.

-I have my home office on the main level with views of our back yard.
+I have my home office on the main level with views of our backyard.
 Deer and coyotes visit regularly.
 It’s a work in a very long progress phase.

-To make this happen, we had to give up a dedicated movie/teen space jo make room for a small desk and a few office essentials.
+To make this happen, we had to give up a dedicated movie/teen space to make room for a desk and a few office essentials.
 All while keeping it cozy.